 And it is a We Problem.

 Hopefully you know me well enough to know I wouldn't leave you here on Compost and Cava on that dismal of a note.
-Now that we've faced the gravity of the global problem of the way we live, I want to introduce you to some people who are doing something about it.
+Now that we've faced the gravity of the global problem of the way we live, I want to both mention some ways you can get involved, as well as introduce you to some people who are doing something about it.
 Follow their journey, join them, or show them some love, y'all!

 Part of me wants to apologize for bringing this much gravity onto Compost and Cava.
 This isn't a fun read, is it?
 I couldn't think of a way to tidy or "funny" it up.
 This is the world we all live in.
 And I'm asking you to care.
 Start with your neighborhood, your lunch break, whatever.
 I picked up 5 plastic bottles on my run yesterday.
 They're only 5 bottles.
 But they're 5 less landing on some pristine beach across the world a year from now.
 And I'm really proud of that.

 Meet Natalie.
 She's on a one-woman mission to clean our seas, starting in England.

 Meet Koos.
 Garbage-grabbing gent in the Netherlands.
 I love his lunch break pick ups.
 Five minutes can make such a difference.

 *The gallery above contains affiliate links.
 This means that if you purchase the product, I get a tiny fee for spreading the news at no extra cost to you.
 This helps me offset the enormous amount of time that goes into Compost & Cava.